ITSecLeibnizFH/sorting-algorithms/README.md

 - Template standard reporting format for testing on machines with differing hardware
 - Write contribution guide
 - Find out how to make the code generic to sort other things than integers?
-- Include pregenerated datasets and actually run a comparison